RyotaroHonda/AMANEQ-Skeleton/README.md

 ```

 ## Generate .xpr file
 Generate the Vivado project from the TCL script.
+The Vivado project related directories and files are genereted under build directory.
+The files in the build directory are not under Git management.
+You can remove them and re-generate the project anytime.

 **For Windows User:**
 Launch the for-windows.bat in CMD or PowerShell with the argument for the path for vivado.